vikramreddy0307/toxic-comment-classification/README.md

 4.threat
 5.insult
 6.identity_hate

-we must create a model which predicts a probability of each type of toxicity for each comment.
+As it is a classification problem, I have designed a model which predicts a probability of each type of toxicity for each comment and resulted in good accuracy and made a complete report of the project.